codebar/ios-tutorials/readme.md

 ## How to deploy

-We're using GitHub pages to host whatevers in the `docs` folder in root.
+We're using GitHub pages to host the contents of the `docs` folder in root.
 Unfortunately this is a little bit of a manual process at the moment but you need to:
 1. Navigate to `src/website`.
 2. Run `npm run build`.
 3. Copy the `ios-tutorials` folder into the root of this directory.